Great Trout Fishing In New Hampshire

 Most of the fishing waters in New Hampshire have one or more species of trout.
-Major lakes with healthy populations of trout include Bow Lake, Conway Lake, First Connecticut Lake, Great East Lake, Lake Francis, Lake Wentworth, Lake Winnipesaukee, Mascoma Lake, Massabesic Lake, Merrymeeting Lake, Moore Reservoir, Newfound Lake, Ossipee Lake, Paugus Bay, Second connecticut Lake, Silver Lake, Squam Lake, Sunapee Lake, Umbagog Lake and Winnisquam Lake.
+Major lakes with healthy populations of trout include Bow Lake, Comerford Lake, Conway Lake, First Connecticut Lake, Great East Lake, Lake Francis, Lake Sunapee, Lake Wentworth, Lake Winnipesaukee, Mascoma Lake, Massabesic Lake, Merrymeeting Lake, Moore Reservoir, Newfound Lake, Ossipee Lake, Paugus Bay, Second Connecticut Lake, Silver Lake, Squam Lake, Umbagog Lake and Winnisquam Lake.
 Ice fishing for trout is an option at many of these lakes in winter.
-The Connecticut River, Pemigewasset and other rivers and streams are a good place to find trout.
+The Connecticut River, Pemigewasset and other rivers and streams are a good place to find great trout fishing.